-2020 Target: Time spent on training activities averages a minimum of 7% of available working hours.
+2021 Target: Time spent on training activities averages a minimum of 7% of available working hours.

-2020 Results: Target not met - the Office spent 6% of available working hours on training activities (2019: 7%).
+2021 Results: Target not met - the Office spent 6% of available working hours on training activities (2020: 6%).
 See Schedule of Actual Time Spent on Tasks for details.
-During 2020, the Office deferred some management and specialized training to meet audit deadlines.
-To address the need for training in key areas such as changes in professional standards, the Office encourages the use of webinars and local training, if available.
-These reduce travel time to attend training events.
+During 2021, the COVID-19 pandemic restrictions resulted in less training-related travel time.